HarrisonMKG/OBC_Controller/README.md

 # PI-OBC

-This repo is dedicated to python classes utilizing i2c communication in order for a raspberry pi the interact with devices with a higher level of abstraction.
+This repo is dedicated to python classes utilizing i2c and spi communication in order for a raspberry pi the interact with devices with a higher level of abstraction.

 ## Usage: